 Conducting transdisciplinary research can be considered to be an education process that promotes the type of competencies associated with ESD.
-Bergmann et al. (2021), referring to Schäpke et al. 2018, mention that the type of collaboration needed to generate transdisciplinary research implies the development of certain individual and social competencies such as anticipatory, normative thinking or system well as competencies, as dialogue, empathy and listening skills that could be strengthened when students get involved with experiential transdisciplinary research projects.
+Bergmann et al. (2021), referring to Schäpke et al. 2018, mention that the type of collaboration needed to generate transdisciplinary research implies the development of certain individual and social competencies such as anticipatory, normative or system thinking competencies, as well as dialogue, empathy and listening skills that could be strengthened when students get involved with experiential transdisciplinary research projects.

-Through transdisciplinary systematizing projects happening in Germany and Austria, Schäfer et al. (2021), identified positive results due to the projects' participatory approaches.
+Through systematizing transdisciplinary projects happening in Germany and Austria, Schäfer et al. (2021), identified positive results due to the projects' participatory approaches.
 Most successful projects were those that were able to institutionalize the recommendations set forth. form platforms, alliances committees that would take over the work after the project completion.
-For example, they mentioned the development of mutual understanding as an important factor to the integration of knowledge from different disciplines: understanding comes from developing interpersonal relations first.
+For example, they mentioned the development of mutual understanding as an important factor to the integration of knowledge disciplines: from different understanding comes from developing interpersonal relations first.
 An aim of many transdisciplinary projects is building trust which is key to forming formal or informal networks; this also may include bringing together stakeholders who normally would not interact.
 Generating dialogue and having common ethical principles as a foundation is instrumental as well.